mageeanbrown/mageeanbrown.github.io/_projects/bio-inspired.md

     A figure of analyzed force data at several cutting angles (zeta).
 Forces are decomposed into exopodite (blue line) and endopodite (red line) components, and then added for the total force (black dashed line).
 </div>

-A manuscript for this project is currently underway to be submitted to a peer-review journal.
+A manuscript for this project is currently underway and will be submitted to a peer-reviewed journal.
 This page will be updated with the submission soon.
-In the meantime, check out my full honors below if you are interested in learning more about the project details:
+In the meantime, if you are interested in learning more about the project details, check out my full honors below:

 <!-- PDF Preview -->
 <div class="row mt-5">